 Policy Delivery Body/Mechanism Key Delivery Partners Delivery Target (how much, when, where) Delivery Indicator Data about C&D waste being recycled at permitted waste sites.
-RM1 Provision of Aggregates ESCC, BHCC, SDNPA Importation of aggregates by sea, rail, and road.
+RMO Sustainable Use of Aggregates ESCC, BHCC, SDNPA, Change in construction practices District/Borough Councils Development Industry Sustainable use of aggregates being a considered as a design consideration in the design of all developments.
+Policy Citation / Consideration of aggregate usage in design in random sample review of Design and Access Statement / Planning Statements RM1 Provision of Aggregates ESCC, BHCC, SDNPA Importation of aggregates by sea, rail, and road.
 Provision of recycled and secondary aggregates for use in the Plan Area Minerals industry CDEW industry Environment Agency Landowners Port Authorities Sufficient primary and recycled/secondary aggregates provided to the Plan Area over plan period.
 Data on imports of aggregates to the Plan Area.
 Consumption of aggregates in the Plan area.
-Data about C&D waste being recycled at permitted waste sites.